-One of the most famous of all meat dishes in the Roman culinary repertoire, these veal scaloppini known as saltimbocca typify Roman cooking in their simple, lusty deliciousness.
-The name, as many of you probably already know, means ‘leap into the mouth’, a reference to how very good they really are.
-They are really quite easy to make, too, so long as you keep a few cardinal points in mind.
+One of the most famous of all meat dishes in the Roman culinary repertoire, the veal scaloppini known as saltimbocca typify Roman cooking in their simple, lusty deliciousness.
+The name means ‘leap into the mouth’, a reference to how very good they really are. Â They are really quite easy to make, too, so long as you keep a few cardinal points in mind.

 Ingredients